“I scratched my own itch” isn’t good enough

 I believe you identified a real problem and that you have a solution, but so many other things have to go right before there’s a market that can sustain even a solo entrepreneur.

-While you might find existing solutions inadequate, potential customers might consider them “good enough,” making them unwilling to risk switching to a new product.
+While you might find existing solutions inadequate, potential customers might consider them “good enough,” and therefore unwilling to risk switching to a new product made by a new company, that certainly lacks features, doesn’t lack bugs, and might not be around in two years.

 There are a hundred times more legitimate problems in the world than there are markets to solve those problems.
-So when you erroneously think that just because there’s a problem, there’s a company, you will almost always be disappointed.
+So when you erroneously think that “where there’s a problem, there’s a company,” you will almost always be disappointed.

 7. I have what it takes.